MechanisM/Tofu/README.md

 A route pattern can contain one or more tokens (words prefixed by `:`).
 Each token found in a route pattern is then included in the Tofu request so that it can be accessed by the route handler.
-For example the route `/page/:name` is matched against the `/page/index` request, and the corrispondent handler can fetch the `name` paramenter using the `tofu_param()` function:
+For example the route `/page/:name` is matched against the `/page/index` request, and the correspondent handler can fetch the `name` paramenter using the `tofu_param()` function:

 ~~~~ c